richTheCreator/Elevated-Trading-LLC/src/pages/products/delta-8-vape-cartridge/index.md

   info:
     - label: Wholesale Delta 8 Vape Cartridge
       items:
-        - item: We run our Delta 8 distillate for these wholesale Delta 8 vape cartridges through a falling film filtration system to enhance flavor while reducing the hemp flavor.
+        - item: Our Delta 8 distillate for these wholesale Delta 8 vape cartridges is run through a falling film filtration system to enhance flavor while reducing the hemp taste.
 This makes our wholesale Delta 8 vape cartridges the best tasting cartridges on the market.
 We have the customer testimonies to back it up!
 Our wholesale Delta 8 vape cartridges have custom formulated, plant derived terpene flavor